gabdepa/gabdepa/README.md

 ### Hello, I am Gabriel De Paula!

-An intern at [@G+D](https://www.gi-de.com/en/), and a Full-Stack Web3 Developer, AI Developer, and a hobbyist hacking enthusiast!
+A Junior Software Developer at [@Zazmic](https://zazmic.com/pt/main-page-pt/), AI Developer enthusiastic!

 Hope you enjoy the time you spent on my page, in case you have any suggestions or modifications please contact me.